nicoveraz/wifi-mac-changer/README.md

 ## Features

-- Change MAC address of Wi-Fi interface
+- Change MAC address of Wi-Fi interface to a specified address or a random one
 - Remove and re-add a Wi-Fi network to preferred networks
 - Connect to the specified Wi-Fi network
 - Input validation and MAC address sanitization